 - 34. Data Type: Email

 - 35. Next

-- 36. Field Label: "Email Address"
+- 36. Field Label: "Email" (less typing than "Email Address" & the "Address" part is obvious)

 - 37. Next, Next, Save & New

 Then, I remembered, at each company she pitched, she wanted to keep track of the dollar amount that they discussed possibly investing.
 I knew I could put that in a text field but then I realized she might want to do something with the number values later on.
 Like she might want to add up the total amount for all pitches or display all the pitches that talked about amounts over \$200k or something.
 I remember Prof said if you type numbers into a text field, then they're just like letters, etc.-you can't do math on them.
-So I looked for a good number-based option to use and found SF has a currency field.
+So I looked for a good number-based option to use and found SF has a currency field type.
 Made it big enough for multi-million deals (hah), just in case: